POSYDON-code/POSYDON/docs/index.rst

 Acknowledgments
 ---------------

 **Team Members:** POSYDON is being led and developed by a dedicated team of astrophysicists and computer scientists.
 At the helm are Principal Investigators Tassos Fragos (Université de Genève) and Vicky Kalogera (Northwestern University), along with many talented individuals.
-You can read more about the team and they research on `Collaborative Team <_team-page>`_ page.
+You can read more about the team and they research on :ref:`Collaborative Team <team-page>` page.

 **Funding Agencies:** The POSYDON project is supported primarily by two sources: the Swiss National Science Foundation Professorship grant (PI Fragos) and the Gordon and Betty Moore Foundation (PI Kalogera).